-We will start off by looking at the seven, main verb tenses (I say main because there are some others that we will also include later):
+We will start off by looking at the seven, main verb tenses (I say main because there are some others that we will also include later) in the Perfect of completed action:

 1. Kal (Qal) Simple Active "He shot" 2.
 Niphal Simple Passive and "He was shot" Reflexive "He shot himself" 3.
 Piel Intensive Active/Causative "He really shot" 4.
 Pual Intensive Passive "He was really shot" 5.
 Hiphil Causative Active "He caused to be shot" 6.
 Hophal Causative Passive "He was caused to be shot" 7.
 Hithpael Reflexive "He shot himself"